 Most passenger car drivers take care of their vehicles.
 Trucking companies save money by delaying routine maintenance of their trucks.
 Equipment failures, including brakes and tires, account for a significant percentage of truck accidents.

 Given the number of miles traveled by long-haul drivers, it isn’t surprising that they have a higher risk than most drivers of being involved in a serious traffic accident.
-Truck accident injury lawyers, like truck accident injury lawyers in Georgia, can help accident victims recover compensation when a truck driver or truck owner was responsible for the victim’s injuries.
+Truck accident injury lawyers can help accident victims recover compensation when a truck driver or truck owner was responsible for the victim’s injuries.